History of glass: Origins

 During the Hellenistic period many new techniques of glass production were introduced and glass began to be used to make larger pieces, notably table wares.
 Techniques developed during this period include 'slumping' viscous (but not fully molten) glass over a mould in order to form a dish and 'millefiori' (meaning 'thousand flowers') technique, where canes of multicolored glass were sliced and the slices arranged together and fused in a mould to create a mosaic-like effect.
 It was also during this period that colorless or decolored glass began to be prized and methods for achieving this effect were investigated more fully.

 According to Pliny the Elder, Phoenician traders were the first to stumble upon glass manufacturing techniques at the site of the Belus River.
 Georgius Agricola, in De re metallica, reported a traditional serendipitous "discovery" tale of familiar type:

 "The tradition is that a merchant ship laden with nitrum being moored at this place, the merchants were preparing their meal on the beach, and not having stones to prop up their pots, they used lumps of nitrum from the ship, which fused and mixed with the sands of the shore, and there flowed streams of a new translucent liquid, and thus was the origin of glass."

 This account is more a reflection of Roman experience of glass production, however, as white silica sand from this area was used in the production of glass within the Roman Empire due to its high purity levels.
 During the 1st century BCE, glass blowing was discovered on the Syro-Judean coast, revolutionizing the industry.
+The first evidence of the invention of glassblowing was found in the Jewish Quarter of Jerusalem, in a layer of fill inside a ritual bath that was overlain with the paving stones of the Herodian street.
+Several other site of producing "Judean Glass" were found in Galilee.
 Glass vessels were now inexpensive compared to pottery vessels.
 Growth of the use of glass products occurred throughout the Roman world.
 Glass became the Roman plastic, and glass containers produced in Alexandria spread throughout the Roman Empire.
-With the discovery of clear glass (through the introduction of manganese dioxide), by glass blowers in Alexandria circa 100 AD, the Romans began to use glass for architectural purposes.
+With the discovery of clear glass (through the introduction of manganese dioxide), by glass blowers in Alexandria circa 100 CE, the Romans began to use glass for architectural purposes.
 Cast glass windows, albeit with poor optical qualities, began to appear in the most important buildings in Rome and the most luxurious villas of Herculaneum and Pompeii.
 Over the next 1,000 years, glass making and working continued and spread through southern Europe and beyond.